ontolex/frequency-attestation-corpus-information/index.md

 back to ([Table of Contents](#table-of-contents))

-The following diagram depicts the OntoLex module for frequency, attestation and corpus information (_fraq_).
+The following diagram depicts the OntoLex module for frequency, attestation and corpus information (_frac_).
 Boxes represent classes of the model.
 Arrows with filled heads represent object properties.
 Arrows with empty heads represent rdfs:subClassOf.
 Vocabulary elements introduced by this module are shaded grey (classes) or set in _italics_.

 ![](img/ontolex-frac-2019-03.png "ontolex-frac-2019-03.png")
 Fig. 2 Module for Frequency, Attestation and Corpus Information (_frac_), overview